nerds-and-company/docker-php-base/README.md

-# itmundi/php
+# nerdsandcompany/php
-Itmundi PHP image for Docker
+Nerds and Company PHP image for Docker

 ## Contains